andybp85/clean-code-workspace/chap14/README.md

 ### ArgsException module

 Finally moving stuff out of the one giant class!
 This also let me use `ArgsException` in my driver.

+### Merge exceptions into ArgsExceptions

+And finally, a bunch of tests!
+I originally started typing it straight away, but then I realized that the spirit of the exercise is to keep the tests passing.
+So I commented out everything but the first failing test (`testCreateWithNoSchemaButWithOneArgument`) and then modified `Args` and `ArgsException` until it passed, then did the next test, and so on.
+Lots of flipping around, but it does feel like I understand what's going on far more than when I just typed everything out.

+I moved the `ArgumentMarshaller` classes out of `Args` using IntelliJ's "Refactor -> Move inner class to upper level".
+I don't use Webstorm's refactoring tools nealy enough.
+I did do this pretty early in the process though, arguably earlier than was justified by the tests, but it sure helped readability!

+I'm going to break this up into several commits so my process is visible.
+I'll name the commits after the last test
+implemented:
+1. testCreateWithNoSchemaButWithOneArgument